opconWizard/opcon-docs/docs/utilities/Command-line-Utilities/Schedule-Extract-Command-line-Interface.md

 help.

-Another use case is to facilitate automatic movement of a schedule from a \"test\" environment to a \"production\" environment.
-Upon extracting a \"test\" schedule, all of the changes for \"production\" can be made automatically.
-Then the changed file can be transferred to SMADDI in the
-\"production\" environment to create the schedule.
+Another use case is to facilitate automatic movement of a schedule from a "test" environment to a "production" environment.
+Upon extracting a "test" schedule, all of the changes for "production" can be made automatically.
+Then the changed file can be transferred to SMADDI in the "production" environment to create the schedule.
 For more information, refer to [Automatic Change Files](#Automati).

 Before configuring jobs to run Schedule Extract, configure the